KWhitfieldHull/LAP1-PROJECT/README.md

 * If answer is incorrect, selected answer will appear red, along with the correct answer appearing green
 * If you want to research more on the topic, a link will appear at the bottom of the page
-* By clicking on link, user will be redirected to the relevant wikipedia article
+* By clicking on the link, the user will be redirected to the relevant wikipedia article
 * Once ready, click on next question and repeat the process

 #### End of Quiz

 * At the end of the quiz, result will be shown
-* If result greater than or equal to 7/10, quiz will be passed
+* If tne result is greater than or equal to 7/10, quiz will be passed
 * Otherwise quiz will be failed
 * You now can retake the quiz
 * Or return back to the home page